Keep reading to learn what causes bleach damaged hair, whether you can repair damaged hair, and the best hair treatment for damaged hair.

 Overprocessing happens when you force your hair to undergo too many chemical processes without enough time in between to allow hair to rest and recover.
 Double bleaching hair or bleaching and perming strands are two good examples of overprocessing.
 This is a huge no-no (maybe the biggest no-no in haircare!) and can leave hair gummy and falling out in clumps.

-Ask your hairstylist for advice on this one, but we say wait at least a week in between processes and be sure to use plenty of strengthening hair masks in between.
+Ask your hairstylist for advice on this one, but we say wait at least a week in between processes and be sure to use plenty of repairing hair masks in between.

 4. Be Careful with Chlorine